its5Q/izabela-engines/README.md

 2. Run the PowerShell script `install_environment.ps1` to install all the necessary dependencies by right-clicking it and selecting "Run with PowerShell"
-   Follow the prompts to choose between CUDA acceleration (if you have a compatible GPU) or CPU-only mode.
+   Follow the prompts to choose between CUDA acceleration (if you have a compatible GPU) or CPU-only mode, and the port that the engine will run on (6556 by default).

 ### Running the Server